Epichorista aspistana: Description

 Meyrick described this species as follows:

+Hudson pointed out that the female is smaller with the wings narrower; there is a large, pale patch at the extreme base of the forewings converting the basal marking into a broad band and the pale central portion of the large costal patch is much more pronounced than in the male.

 Distribution

 This species is endemic to New Zealand and has been found at the species type locality of Porters Pass as well as at near Dunedin.

 Habitat

 This species inhabits moist grassy areas and has been collected at altitudes ranging from sea level to 1650m.

 Host species

 Larvae of this species have been collected on plants in the genus Acaena.

 Behaviour

 The larvae of this species web the leaves of its host plants together and feed from this shelter.
 The adults of this species are on the wing from November to February.